 When will Shenmue really be featured, with actual gameplay footage on screen and some statements about it?
 Maybe even get its very own episode?

-The ultimate example is the episode that came right after Lightspan Adventures, where Shenmue got its first cameo.
+The ultimate example is what came right after the Lightspan Adventures.
 Earthbound (SNES) was an episode about a properly good game that the AVGN honestly enjoyed.
 It just gave him enough wacky material to make an episode.

 Shenmue also falls into this catergory quite well.
 It's a cult classic, it's quirky with its dialouge and the sailor jokes and can certainly result in an interesting episode.
 While I don't actively want to wait for such an AVGN epsiode, I do hope that it will happen in the near future.
 Even though he might hate on certain aspects of the game for comedic effect more than necessary, I'm way to anxious to see him tackle our favorite game and give it some exposure while doing so.